-Tomatoes and tomato products may be safely processed using the pressure canning method (pages 6-7) or the boiling water method (page 21).
+Tomatoes and tomato products may be safely processed using the pressure canning method (pages 6 through 8) or the boiling water method (pages 22).
 For some tomato products, the pressure canning method may result in a more nutritious canned product.